colindoyle0000/colindoyle-website/content/torts2023/scratchpad/_index.md

 **Exercise 1**

 You are a Justice in the Supreme Court of Nebraska who was part of the majority in *Heins v.
 Webster County*.

-A recent case has made its way through the lower courts.
+You receive a letter from a colleague, Dale Fahrnbruch, who was part of the dissenting opinion in *Heins* (which we did not read for class).
+The letter describes a case that is now being litigated in the wake of the *Heins* opinion.

 A plaintiff was playing on an outdoor asphalt YMCA basketball court, fell, and was injured.
 The plaintiff was not a member of the YMCA and did not pay dues to the YMCA.
-The plaintiff sued the YMCA before the *Heins* opinion was issued.
-Following the traditional view, the trial court found the plaintiff to be a licensee and issued a directed verdict for the defendant finding that the defendant did not owe a duty of care to the plaintiff.
-After the case was appealed, the Supreme Court of Nebraska issued the *Heins* opinion, and the court of appeals reversed finding that the defendant owed a duty of care.
+The plaintiff sued the YMCA.
+The YMCA motioned for summary judgment, contending that the YMCA did not owe the plaintiff a duty of care.
+Prior to the *Heins* ruling, the trial court would have followed the traditional rule, found the plaintiff to be a licensee, and granted the defendant’s motion for summary judgment.
+Instead, the trial court followed the *Heins* ruling, found that the YMCA owed the plaintiff a duty of reasonable care, and denied the defendant’s motion for summary judgment.

-The author of the dissenting opinion in *Heins* writes you a letter reminding you that, following the *Heins* majority, the YMCA is now subject to lawsuits holding them to a duty to treat uninvited users of their facilities with the same standard of care as the paying members of their institutions.
-The majority opinion “socializes the use of privately owned property.”
-“From this moment on, public and private institutions, as well as residential homeowners, must be especially aware of unknown, uninvited individuals who take advantage of their land and facilities.”
+Your colleague, Dale, has written you this letter to remind you that the *Heins* opinion now subjects the YMCA to lawsuits holding them to a duty to treat uninvited users of their facilities with the same standard of care as the paying members of their institutions.
+He tells you that this case is “more than enough proof that the *Heins* opinion was wrongly decided and has had the expected effect of socializing the use of privately owned property.
+As a result, public and private institutions, as well as residential homeowners, must be especially aware of unknown, uninvited individuals who take advantage of their land and facilities.”
+Dale implores you to reconsider your position in *Heins* and to cast your vote the other way if the issue comes before the court again.

 How do you respond?